HaloZero/FEWD_Curriculum_33/Week_06_Intro_jQuery/12_jQuery/slides.md

 }
 ```

 jQuery will fail silently.
 This still does nothing, but it won't throw an error anymore.
+If jQuery can't find any elements, it wont't tell you.

 ```
 $("#wackyButton").click(function() {